AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 *parameter* holding the value to be sent.
 That will tell you how many bits are really needed.

-One last point.
-GNAT, and now Ada 202x, define an attribute named :ada:`Object_Size`.
+One last point: GNAT, and now Ada 202x, define an attribute named :ada:`Object_Size`.
 It does just what the name suggests: what :ada:`'Size` does when applied to objects rather than types.
 GNAT also defines another attribute, named :ada:`Value_Size`, that does what